A Nearly Linear-Time PTAS for Explicit Fractional Packing and Covering Linear Programs

-Next we compared the speed of our algorithm to that of the GLPK Simplex algorithm.
 We estimate the time for Simplex to find a near-optimal approximation to be at least $5\min(r,c)rc$ basic operations.
 This estimate comes from assuming that at least $\Omega(\min(r,c))$ pivot steps are required (because this many variables will be non-zero in the final solution), and each pivot step will take $\Omega(rc)$ time.
-(This holds even for sparse matrices due to rapid fill-in, although we note that more sophisticated solvers such as CPLEX may do a better job of maintaining sparsity.)
-The leading constant 5 comes from our experimental evaluation.
-We note that this estimate seems conservative, and indeed GLPK Simplex often exceeds it in our trials.
+(This holds even for sparse matrices due to rapid fill-in.)
+The leading constant 5 comes from experimental evaluation.
+This estimate seems conservative, and indeed GLPK Simplex often exceeded it.

-Here's a plot of the time for Simplex to find a ($1-\eps$)-approximate solution, divided by the conservative estimate ($5\min(r,c)rc$ times the estimated time per operation):
+Here's a plot of the actual time for Simplex to find a ($1-\eps$)-approximate solution (for each test input), divided by this estimate ($5\min(r,c)rc$ times the estimated time per operation).